Times Columnist & Blair’s Chief Speech Writer

-Philip was once a teacher and a top ranked equity strategist, before becoming Blair’s chief speechwriter.
-Now at The Times, Philip weighs up the personalities, compromises and agenda of the leading political players, and uncovers the secrets of the daily editorial meeting.
-He also considers the power of speeches and speechmakers, looking at those that have changed the world, as in his book When They Go Low, We Go High.
+Philip was once a teacher and a top ranked equity strategist, before becoming Tony Blair’s chief speech writer.
+For The Times, Philip weighs up the personalities, compromises and agenda of the leading political players, and considers the future for the parties and their leaders.
+Alongside examining what persuasive communication looks like, he also considers the power of speeches and speechmakers, looking at those that have changed the world, as in his book When They Go Low, We Go High.

 Philip Collins is a columnist on The Times and the Evening Standard and the founder and writer-in-chief at The Draft Writers, an agency that produces speeches and narratives for chief executives.
 He teaches rhetoric and communication at the Blavatnik School of Government in Oxford and the School of Public Policy at the London School of Economics.

 Between 2004 and 2007 Philip was both the Chief Speech Writer and the advisor on Culture, Media, and Sport to the Prime Minister Tony Blair.
 He has also written speeches for Sir Keir Starmer as leader of the Labour party.

 Philip has been a columnist at The Times for over a decade and has written for publications including The New Statesman, The Spectator, The Telegraph and Prospect.
 He is the author of six books, on communication and politics.